 - Maintain and strengthen the agency’s reputation for sound financial management.

 Asset Management and Risk Management

-- Limit exposure to financial and reputational risk, proactively identifying risks and establishing internal controls and mitigations,
+- Limit the agency’s exposure to financial and reputational risk, proactively identifying risks and establishing internal controls and mitigations,

 - Develop and provide appropriate processes for managing finances of projects.
-Monitor compliance and trouble-shoot as needed.
+Monitor compliance.
+Assist and trouble-shoot as needed.

 Resource Management and Planning

 - Work to ensure the division delivers agreed-upon results with the appropriate balance of quality, cost and timeliness.
 Oversee implementation of key projects or initiatives.

 - Establish and recommend appropriate allocation of people and resources to ensure successful